Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 17 NFL, more

-Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, NBA picks on Thursday, December 25
+Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for NFL, CFB bowl picks on Saturday, December 27

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-Christmas Day has long been associated with the NBA for sports fans, and there are five contests on the hardwood on the holiday.
-However, the NFL is also making its presence felt with a tripleheader.
-Thus, the best DFS apps offer loads of wagering opportunities on Christmas Day.
-So, whether you prefer the pigskin or the roundball, the latest Betr Picks promo code CBSSPORTS incentives you to make either NFL player props, NBA predictions, or a combo of both.
+Saturday is a football fan's dream with a pair of NFL games and eight college football bowl matchups.
+The best DFS apps, including Betr Picks, offer wagering opportunities via NFL player props and college football prop bets.
+The latest Betr Picks promo code CBSSPORTS further incentivizes you to make football predictions, and all you have to do is either guess if a player will have 'More' or 'Less' a pre-set statistical bar.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.